Dynamo2k1/SIEM_Solution/README.md

 # I am currently working on this project
-- For installation and configuration of agent and mysql go to siem-frontend
+- For installation and configuration of Agent.py and MySQLl, go to siem-frontend

 # Security Information and Event Management(SIEM) Solution